KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 12. Typo: Found `Magic Mirror` in file `WB-openweathermap.js`: Replace it with `MagicMirror²`.
 13. Typo: Found `Magic Mirror` in file `WallberryTheme.js`: Replace it with `MagicMirror²`.
 14. Recommendation: Found `XMLHttpRequest` in file `WallberryTheme.js`: Replace it with built-in fetch.
+15. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Wallpaper by kolbyjack](https://github.com/kolbyjack/MMM-Wallpaper)